braboj/the-great-wall/docs/solution.md

 Result:
 - [assets/videos/mkdocs_test.mp4](../assets/videos/mkdocs_test.mp4)

-## .
-Create the CI/CD pipeline
+## 9. Create the CI/CD pipeline

 We will create a GitHub Actions workflow to run the tests on every push to the main branch.
 We will also create a GitHub Actions workflow to build and push the Docker image to Docker Hub on every release.

-What we want:
+## 9.1.
+Objectives

+- [ ] Pipeline to build the documentation and deploy it to GitHub Pages
-1. Run the tests on every push to the main branch.
+- [ ] Pipeline to run the tests on every push to the main branch
-2. Build and push the Docker image to Docker Hub on each push.
+- [ ] Pipeline to build and push the Docker image to Docker Hub
-3. Build the documentation and deploy it to GitHub Pages in every release.

 ## .
+Review

+- [ ] Fix logical mistake with the worker reallocation (use days parameter)
+- [ ] Add the models to the solution
+- [ ] Check the diagrams

+## .
 Release

 Till now, we were in the pre-development phase.
 After the tag, changes will be tracked using concrete issues in the commit messages.

-## .
-Backlog

-- Use django models and database for the calculations
-- Django REST framework to create the REST API
-- Class-based views
-- Resolve issue with the unit tests, change the logging solution to pure queue and then save the log in the main process or migrate to concurrent.futures
-- Convert WallConfigurator to a dataclass
-- Check how to change project and app names
-- Check complex multi-container solutions